Google-Developer-Student-Club-I2IT/Clippin_n_grafting-Web/README.md

+# Clipping' n Grafting

+Presenting you, 🎉<b> Clippin' n Grafting </b>🎉, your very own ecommerce website displaying all your artsy-craftsy stuff.
+Not only the exposure, but we aim to provide budding artists, budding entrepreneurs and just art enthusiasts a platform to sell, buy and just cruise through the amazing range of artistry that people desire to showcase!

 # New to GitHub? 🙏🏼
 If you are new here, we would be excited to be a part of your open source journey!
 Below articles will help you to take your initial steps in any case feel free to reachout.